 In school accountability, schools' overall performance and performance within each indicator meaningfully differentiates performance among schools.
 The overall percentage of points earned for a school is tied directly to identification of schools in need of support and improvement.
-Comprehensive information on the identification and requirements for school improvement is described in the Utah.
-System of Support for School Improvement handbook.
+Comprehensive information on the identification and requirements for school improvement is described in the USBE Center for Continuous School Improvement (CCSI) manual.
+The Manual is intended for schools as it provides an overview whereas the Workbook is intended for a consultant who facilitates the school improvement process.
+For a current copy of the CCSI Manual and Workbook contact Dr. Greg Firn in the USBE Center for Continuous School Improvement: Gregory.Firn@schools.utah.gov.